 The mode register is loaded via inputs A0-A11, BA0, BA1.
-See mode register heading in the Register Definition section.
+See "Mode Register Definition" on page 8.
 The LOAD MODE REGISTER and LOAD EXTENDED MODE REGISTER commands can only be issued when all banks are idle, and a subsequent executable command cannot be issued until tMRD is met.